Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 #### Second Run - Conquest

-don't pick anti-siren options

-- The Cult of Sirin:  Destroy Sirin's cult  (this gives major Fear with Sirin)
-- A Red Anvil: Enslave the renegade mage
+Bastard's City: Again, doesn't really matter.
+- Gates of Judgement: Join battle alongside the Disfavoured
+- Feeding the Host: Confiscate merchant caravans
+- Taking the Bastard City: Assault on the main gates

+Lethian's Crossing: No difference really, but I would avoid gaining Fear with Sirin, as she's quite anti-Chorus, so will likely be who you gravitate towards for your party.
+- The Iron Must Flow: Draw from the Scarlet Chorus recruits
+- Pick of the Armoury: Choose the Disfavoured
-- Who Controlled the Crossing? : Choose the Disfavored
+- Who Controlled the Crossing?: Choose the Disfavoured

-Stalwart:
+Stalwart: Some stuff here that's unique to the Disfavoured.

-Marching on Empty: Punish the Scarlet Chorus (unlocks a supply cache)

-The Edict of Storms: Give no warning (unlocks an artifact helm)
+Marching on Empty: Punish the Scarlet Chorus (unlocks a supply cache) Better Dead Than Red: Deny the Scarlet Chorus their right to conscription The Edict of Storms: Give no warning (unlocks an artifact helm)